symfony/symfony-docs/security/login_link.rst

     invalidating logic to your login links.
 For instance, if you store a ``$lastLinkRequestedAt`` property on your users that you update in the ``requestLoginLink()`` controller, you can invalidate all login links whenever a user requests a new link.
+If you use DateTimeInterface objects, make sure to add ``lastLinkRequestedAt.timestamp`` to the signature properties, so it does not fail on different instances of the object.

 Configure a Maximum Use of a Link
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~